Reading, Discarding, and Deploying Configuration Changes

 Step 2 |

 Select the devices with changes you want to deploy.
-If a device has a yellow caution triangle, you can not deploy changes to that device.
-Hover your mouse over the yellow caution triangle to find out why you can't deploy changes to that device. |
+If a device displays a yellow caution triangle, you cannot deploy changes to that device.
+Hover your pointer over the yellow caution triangle to see the reason. |

 Step 3 |

-(Optional) If you want to see more information about a pending change, click the View Detailed Changelog link to open the change log associated with that change.
+(Optional) If you want to see more information about a pending change, click the View Detailed Change log link to open the change log associated with that change.
 Click the Deploy icon to return to the Devices with Pending Changes page. |

 Step 4 |